easyuc/EasyUC/uc-dsl/testing/README.md

 * the arguments that should be supplied to the `ucdsl` executable when the test is run;

-* the expected outcome of running `ucdsl`.
+* the expected outcome of running `ucdsl` with those arguments.

 Every `TEST` file has three fields: `description`, `args` and `outcome`, which may come in any order.

 Spaces and tabs may be freely inserted in `TEST` files.
-Newline characters may be freely inserted as well, with two exceptions detailed below.
+Newline characters may be freely inserted as well, with a few exceptions detailed below.
 Comments may be freely inserted (with a few exceptions, detailed below), and are equivalent to spaces (' ').
 '(\*' marks the beginning of a comment, and '\*)' marks the comment's